openvinotoolkit/openvino/docs/notebooks/220-cross-lingual-books-alignment-with-output.rst

 main reasons for this: 1.
 Compatibility with different devices.
-The model can be compiled to run on a `specific device <https://docs.openvino.ai/2023.3/openvino_docs_OV_UG_Working_with_devices.html>`__, like CPU, GPU.
+The model can be compiled to run on a `specific device <https://docs.openvino.ai/2023.3/openvino_docs_OV_UG_Working_with_devices.html>`__, like CPU, GPU or GNA.
 Each device may work with different data types, support different features, and gain performance by changing the neural network for a specific computing model.
 With OpenVINO, you do not need to store multiple copies of the network with optimized for different